 The People Remember by Ibi Zoboi and illustrated by Loveis Wise

-Unspeakable: The Tulsa Race Massacre by Carole Boston Weatherford and illustrated by Floyd Coope
+Unspeakable: The Tulsa Race Massacre by Carole Boston Weatherford and illustrated by Floyd Cooper

 The Story of Simone Biles by Rachael Burk and illustrated by Steffi Walthall